DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 - Phantom Motomo-o returns Simp to Axis.
 - Hell Hound of Desteria (of Monther's) (of the Red Light)
 - Monther will take over management duties of the new brothel.
+- Niccolo has a client.
+	- Inscribe a safe word to alert Monther.

 > **Niccolo's Room at Monther's (Room 11)**
 > Stale lavender scented incense smoke.
 Purple sheer doublet hanging from a privacy screen.
 Green and red chaise longue with a simple easel and chair in front of it.
 An empty birdcage (to symbolize his imprisonment).

 *Short Rest*

+- Acid (disguised as acid)
+- Soap
+- Perfume
+- Soap (Poison